 The Parsons Mine is located along the Cache la Poudre River in Sections 25 and 36, Township 6 North, Range 67 West of the 6th P.M., and Sections 30 and 31, Township 6 North, Range 66 West of the 6th P.M., as shown on the attached Figure 1.
 Mining operations will occur in several phases and are expected to last approximately 5 years.
 Due to restrictions related to eagle nesting habitat, MM will mine different areas of the site during different times of the year.
-MM plans to continue mining Phase 1A through the end of June 2018, and begin mining Phase 2 starting in July 2018 and continuing for the duration of this plan period.
+MM plans to continue mining Phase 2 for the duration of this plan period, and to begin mining Phase 4 starting in June 2019 and continuing for the duration of this plan period.
+MM also plans to begin mining Phase 1B in August 2019 and continuing through the end of November 2019.
 All phases of the mine will be continuously dewatered for the entire plan period.
-The depletions that are projected to result from the mining operations over the period of this SWSP include evaporation from exposed ground water, water removed with the mined product, and water used for dust suppression.
+The depletions that are projected to result from the mining operations over the period of this SWSP include evaporation from exposed groundwater, water removed with the mined product, and water used for dust suppression.
 The proposed replacement sources are a combination of 12 Whitney Ditch shares owned by MM, water stored in MM's Heaton Reservoir, excess reusable effluent leased from the City of Greeley, and/or water stored in MM's 35th Avenue Reservoir.